Content

 What are the major differences between the undergraduate certificate and the undergraduate minor that BTEC offers?

-The undergraduate certificate is 12 credit hours and is available to both degree-seeking students and non-degree studies (NDS) students.
+The undergraduate certificate is 12 credit hours.
 This certificate is designed to be flexible, so students can explore different areas of the biomanufacturing field.

-The undergraduate minor is 15 credit hours and is only available to students in a degree program.
+The undergraduate minor is 15 credit hours.
 The minor provides a comprehensive overview of biomanufacturing and trains students in key skills that are in high demand in the industry with a focus on current Good Manufacturing Practices (cGMP).

 How do I officially declare that I'm pursuing the BTEC minor in biomanufacturing?